ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "His father was an excellent man," said Mrs. Gardiner.

-"Yes, ma'am, that he was indeed; and his son will be just like him--just as affable to the poor."
+"Yes, ma'am, that he was indeed; and his son will be just like him -- just as affable to the poor."

 Elizabeth listened, wondered, doubted, and was impatient for more.
 Mrs.